 A copy of the report will be sent to you and another directly to the builder, if you wish.
 Following the report, our Chartered Surveyors will be available to provide ongoing advice and support when you need it.

-To learn more download A Brief Guide to New Home Snagging.
+To learn more download A Brief Guide To New Home Snagging By Jaggard Macland.

 For further information, please contact Phil Pearcey.